post-duif/integration-listmonk-wordpress-plugin/README.md

 ## Requirements
 This plugin uses cURL to communicate with the listmonk API.
 It needs to be enabled on your server.

+## Future plans
+I plan to include an option to add a custom checkout field to this plugin, which would remove the need for installing another plugin to create a custom checkout field named.

 ## What about privacy?

 For each users that subscribes to a mailing list, their IP address and is recorded as well as a timestamp of subscription time.
 For subscribers through the WooCommerce checkout, there is no double opt-in, but for people subscribing through a form there is a double opt-in.